theaudiobible/osab-firmware/README.md

 ### Uploading the firmware
 1. Connect the USB-serial cable to the Linux machine and to the OASB USB port.

-2. Hold the CS pin on the EEPROM chip (or similar) low before powering up the VS1000.
+2. Hold the CS pin on the EEPROM chip low before powering up the VS1000.
 On the OSAB or m7 board this can be done by pinching the outsides of pins 1 and 4 on the 25LC640A with a pair of metal tweezers (discharge any static electricity from your body before doing this).

-Keep the tweezers lightly pinched on pins 1 and 4 while pressing the Play button to power up the VS1000.
+3. While holding the CS pin on the EEPROM chip low, press the reset button, then press the Play button to power up the VS1000.
 If there is existing firmware in the EEPROM and you hear audio playing, then you know that the CS pin was not held low properly as the VS1000 booted.
-At this point, while the VS1000 is powered up, just pinch pins 1 and 4 with the metal tweezers again and press the reset button to force a reboot of the VS1000.
+At this point, while the VS1000 is powered up, hold the CS pin low again and press the reset button to force a reboot of the VS1000.

-3. To upload the firmware image file (eeprom.img), run `make upload` and you should see something like the following:
+4. To upload the firmware image file (eeprom.img), run `make upload` and you should see something like the following:
 ```shell
 make upload
 vs3emu -chip vs1000 -s 115200 -l prommer.bin e.cmd